2013 Belgian Grand Prix: Race

 Mark Webber suffered clutch problems right from the start and fell from third to sixth after one lap.
 On the other hand, Jenson Button and Fernando Alonso both enjoyed a great getaway, running in fourth and fifth places respectively.
 Sebastian Vettel had a great run up Eau Rouge and overtook pole-sitter Lewis Hamilton down Kemmel Straight on the first lap and quickly took a commanding lead over the Mercedes duo.
-Alonso and Webber both passed Button and the Spaniard continued to fight his way up the field, overtaking Nico Rosberg for third place.
-Kimi Räikkönen was also working his way up the field, but excessive brake dust was coming out of the Finn's left front wheel at an early stage in the race.
+Alonso and Webber both passed Button, and the Spaniard continued to fight his way up the field, overtaking Nico Rosberg for third place.
+Kimi Räikkönen was also working his way up the field, but excessive brake dust was coming out of Finn's left front wheel at an early stage in the race.

 On the eighth lap, Sergio Pérez was handed a drive through penalty for forcing Romain Grosjean off the track.
 As a result, Grosjean had to straightline Les Combes and fell from eight to tenth as Felipe Massa took advantage.
 Räikkönen's brakes ultimately failed as the Finn went off massively at the Chicane, nearly collecting Massa in the process.
 The Lotus driver retired the car, which meant that his record run of consecutive points finishes ended at 27.
 It was later discovered that a loose visor tear-off got stuck inside the left front brake duct, causing the disc to overheat.
 After the first round of pit stops, Hamilton successfully retained second place from Alonso, but the latter quickly found his way through.

-Further down the order, a battle involving Esteban Gutiérrez, Pastor Maldonado and the Force India duo was raging.
+Further down the order, a battle involving Esteban Gutiérrez, Pastor Maldonado, and the Force India duo was raging.
 As the four cars were approaching the final chicane, the young Mexican successfully made his move on both Adrian Sutil and Maldonado.
-The German tried to follow, but clipped the Williams driver's front wing.
+The German tried to follow but clipped the Williams driver's front wing.
 Maldonado dove for the pits only to collect the second Force India of Paul di Resta.
 As a result, the Venezuelan had to pit for a new front wing and received a ten seconds stop-and-go penalty while di Resta retired his car on the spot.

 Vettel won the race, ahead of Alonso and Hamilton.
 Nico Rosberg successfully fought off Webber for fourth, finishing less than three seconds behind his teammate.
 Button took sixth for McLaren, while the race-long scrap between Massa and Grosjean ended with the Brazilian in front for seventh.
 Sutil and Daniel Ricciardo took ninth and tenth respectively.